Solve challenging problems with global impacts

 Do good for a better world

 I am a passionate problem solver with broad interests spanning both humanities and technology.
 Outside of work, I like to read, cycle, meditate, swim, examine life (of mine and of others), follow what I can on various topics (investing, politics, macroeconomics, law, etc.), and enjoy music.
 I enjoy working with people to solve difficult problems and learning about how different organizations, in particular businesses, grow and operate.

 Currently, I'm a Ph.D. candidate in the Department of Brain and Cognitive Sciences at Massachusetts Institute of Technology.
 With my advisor Steve Flavell, I investigate the neural circuits behind behavior in C. elegans using cutting-edge optical and genetic tools.

-Before grad school, I spent a year doing biomedical optics research at the Rowland Institute at Harvard.
-In Drew Robson and Jennifer Li’s group (RoLi lab), I contributed to the high speed tracking microscope, which can image the whole-brain activity, at cellular resolution, of a freely swimming larval zebrafish.
-Prior to that, I was at Cornell, where I learned how to survive long winter and solve difficult problems—primarily in biological contexts (Biological Engineering).
+Before grad school, I spent a year doing biomedical optics and systems neuroscience research at the Rowland Institute at Harvard.
+Prior to that, I was at Cornell, where I learned how to solve difficult problems, primarily in biological context (Biological Engineering).

 Kim D, Kim J, Marques J, Grama A, Hildebrand DGC, Gu W, Li JM, Robson, DN.
 Pan-neuronal calcium imaging with cellular resolution in freely swimming zebrafish.
 Nature Methods 2017 doi:10.1038/nmeth.4429.